BULA!

 that I had more stuff in my luggage then they had in their whole house.
 The

-children were asking me questions about California - they all spoke English.
+children were asking me questions about

 They wanted to know if I knew movie stars?
 Am I married?
 Where are my